Have you ever been camping or hiking and struggled to find a restroom space when needed?

 Don’t do your business in nature; do it in a pleasant manner, even if you’re out in the woods.

-These are questions you should be asking yourself as your shopping for the right camping toilet.
+These are questions you should be asking yourself as you shop for the right camping toilet.

 This goes hand in hand with portability, but a heavy compost toilet is no good.
 So it’s important to consider the weight and size- the lighter the better!